felipetovarhenao/bell-tutorials/public/markdown/18_userfunctions.md

-# User-Defined Functions
+# User-defined functions

 Until now, we've only worked with built-in functions in _bell_.
 In this tutorial, we’ll learn how to define our own functions, allowing us to avoid redundancy and increase readability and efficiency.

 ---

-## What Are User-Defined Functions?
+## What are user-defined functions?

 A user-defined function is a custom block of code that you define and can reuse in your program.
 Just like any other function, it can take arguments, perform an operation, and return a result.